This deliciously moist Black Forest Cake is a cut above the rest with homemade whipped cream, rich chocolate ganache, and sweet spiked cherries.

 - Make the whipped cream: Using a KitchenAid stand mixer fitted with a whisk attachment, whip the heavy cream, sugar, and vanilla extract on medium-high speed until soft peaks form, about 3 minutes.

-- Assemble the cake: First, using a large serrated knife, slice a thin layer off the tops of the cakes to create a flat surface.
-Discard (or crumble over ice cream!).
-Place 1 cake layer on your cake stand, cake turntable, or serving plate.
+- Assemble the cake: Place 1 cake layer on your cake stand, cake turntable, or serving plate.
 Spread 1 heaping cup of whipped cream evenly on top.
 Dot with half of the halved cherries and drizzle with a spoonful of reduced syrup.
 Top with 2nd cake layer and evenly cover the top with 1 heaping cup whipped cream, the remaining halved cherries, and another drizzle of reduced syrup.
 Top with the 3rd cake layer.
 Spread the remaining whipped cream on top and all around the sides in a thin layer using an icing spatula.
 Use a bench scraper to smooth out the whipped cream on the sides of the cake.

 - Pour chocolate ganache on top of the cake.
 Spread to the edges of cake allowing it to gently drip down the sides.
 Top with whole cherries.
 Refrigerate for at least 30 minutes before slicing and serving.